 I am an Associate Professor, programme director for the Bachelor programme in Computer Science, and the international coordinator at the Computing Science department.

 I develop computational methods for processing verbal and non-verbal communication and apply these in Social and Explainable Robotics and Natural Language Processing.

 I'm motivated by a deeper understanding in computational methods, their why and how and thus focus also on explainability or understandability of algorithms and machine behaviour.

-I teach theoretical foundations of computer science (5DV208 and 5DV037) including automata theory, formal languages and grammars, computability and complexity.
-A deep understanding of computation, abstraction, and formal reasoning is the best basis for a computer science centered career in academia or industry.
+I teach theoretical foundations of computer science (5DV208) including automata theory, formal languages and grammars, Turing machines, computability and complexity.

-I teach scientific writing (5DV184 and "Computing Science Research Methodology, Publication and Presentation Techniques" for PhD students) including proper formation of research questions, literature review, appropriate methodology and evaluation of research results, as well as research integrity (e.g. plagiarism, academic dishonesty).
-Since one of the best ways to learn is by doing, the (PhD) students write scientific articles themselves in these courses.
+I teach scientific writing (5DV184) including proper formation of research questions, literature review, appropriate methodology and evaluation of research results, as well as research integrity (e.g. plagiarism, academic dishonesty).

 Every year I'm part in the Human-Robot Interaction course (5DV183) where I teach natural language grounding methods, i.e. how robots can use natural language to interact with humans in a shared physical environment.